duckAsteroid/velociwraptor/README.md

 Getting Started
 ---------------

 Let's start with a simple "hello world" example.
-We run `velociwraptor` and ask it to use a GitHub repository `duckAsteroid/hello-world/master` is shorthand for the `master` branch of the https://github.com/duckAsteroid/hello-world repository.
-This template only contains one Let's start with a simple "hello world" example.

 We will use `velociwraptor` with the worlds most simplistic template.
 This template only contains one